harryaskham/harryaskham.github.io/_docs/par-review.md

   so relative assets also work in branch previews.
 - Nix Jekyll production build passed; every static file matched its root-mounted output byte-for-byte, with no `/static/` duplicate.
-Routing tests covered preview base URLs, changes, deletion cleanup, and rejection of output collisions.
+Routing tests covered preview base URLs, same-second edits, deletion cleanup, and rejection of output collisions.
+  CI exposed Jekyll 4's whole-second mtime cache; the mapping preserves timestamp precision, and a deterministic regression test fails under the old behavior.
 - Safari/WebKit was not tested: its Playwright browser is not installed locally.